rodneyshupe/Cookbook/Recipes/Sauces/BaconOnionJam.rst

 Directions
 ----------

-1. Cook bacon in a large skilled until about 3/4 done, when it starts getting super foamy you know you are there.
-Remove 3/4 of the grease (save for something else) add the onions and mix well, cook 3-4 minutes.
+1. Cook the bacon in a large skillet until about 3/4 done and getting super foamy.
+Remove 3/4 of the grease and save it for something else, then add the onions, mix well, and cook 3-4 minutes.
-2. Add garlic, stir through for about a minute then add tomato.
-Mix well then let simmer about 10 minutes, stirring occasionally until the colour deepens.
+2. Add the garlic and stir through about a minute, then add the tomato.
+Mix well and let simmer until the colour deepens, about 10 minutes, stirring occasionally.
-3. Add vinegar, cayenne, pepper and jam, stir well to combine and turn to low and leave it mostly alone 10-15 minutes,  stirring occasionally.
+3. Add the vinegar, cayenne, pepper, and jam, stir well to combine, turn to low, and leave it mostly alone 10-15 minutes, stirring occasionally.
-4. Put in a bowl and use either right away or at room temp later.
+4. Transfer to a bowl and use right away or at room temp later.